Repair Of Star Cracks In Copper Roofs

 branches that might cause mechanical damage.

-B. Inspect for and eliminate ant hills and/or bird droppings
+B. Inspect for and eliminate bird droppings and other debris

 C. Inspect the secureness of cleats and fasteners and the